Navigating your consumer rights can be confusing. In our experience, even retailers and manufacturers don't always understand what the rules are.

 Meaning: The product must match what's described on its label, packaging, advertisement or website.

-Example: You visit an online store and order a blouse that's described as silk.
+Example: You order a blouse that's described as silk from an online store.
 When the item is delivered, you find that the blouse is made of polyester.
-The blouse doesn't match its description and you can ask for a full refund.
+The blouse doesn't match its description, so you can ask for a full refund.

 Product is significantly different from what you expected